freifeld/fastSCSP/Readme.md

 Instructions for compiling the C++ wrapper
 -----------------------------------------
-First thing you need to do is to specify the OpenCV_DIR in the CMakeLists.txt file.
+The first thing you need to do is to specify the OpenCV_DIR in the CMakeLists.txt file.
 On our machines this is "/usr/local/include/opencv"

 Now run cmake:
 	 $ cmake .

 Then run make:

 	 $ make
 This should generate two programs: Sp_demo and Sp_demo_for_direc